POETSII/dpd-baremetal/docs/macro-flags.md

 as these are the examples which produce interesting results.

 This section will suggest combinations for the fastest of each POETS simulator, and the smallest in terms of total instructions.
+As discussed earlier in this document, the fastest and smallest combinations are provided for every combination of simulator/operation/example in the Makefile (using the suffixes `-fastest` or `-smallest`).

 ### Fastest combination